Beacroxx/BeaRTOS/README.md

 There are four example tasks running:

-- Task 1: Prints "Task 1" every second
+- Task 1: microSD card task that:
+  - Detects and initializes the SD card
+  - Reads and displays card information
 - Task 2: LCD display task that shows:
   - LCD ID and configuration
   - CPU frequency